Meet the Staff

-With over 25 years’ experience in the animal welfare field, he has led animal welfare shelters both No-Kill as well as Animal Controls, opening 3 spay/neuter clinics and serving on numerous Board of Directors for various animal welfare organizations.
-Richard has overseen more than 30,000 surgical procedures and has been responsible for over 50,000 animals through shelter programs while creating a first-class state of the art environment designed around the animals’ needs with an emphasis on quality.
+With nearly 30 years of experience in animal welfare, Richard has directed animal shelters both no-kill and animal control in addition to opening 4 spay/neuter clinics and serving on numerous Boards of Directors for various animal welfare organizations.
+Richard has overseen more than 70,000 surgical procedures and has been responsible for the lives of over 100,000 animals through shelter programs all while creating a first-class state of the art environment designed around the animals' needs with an emphasis on quality.

 Billee Rindsig, DVM

 With over 30 years of experience in performing surgeries in spay/neuter clinics, Dr Rindsig has performed easily over 50,000 spay and neuter surgeries.
 In addition to owning and maintaining her own private practice in Iowa, Dr. Rindsig continues to work with 3 spay/neuter clinics spaying and neutering thousands of pets in our ongoing effort to help reduce the pet population through pro-active work.
 In addition to her dogs and cats as companion pets, Dr. Rindsig's love of horses has given her the pleasure of owning a horse farm.